-The challenge was for students to differentiate themselves in the respective discipline; creative/advertising, design, marketing, social and PR, by successfully completing a creative brief, before navigating the expert councils, to secure one of the 24 paid work placements – some of which will be here, at RBH!
+The challenge was for students to differentiate themselves in their respective disciplines; creative/advertising, design, marketing, social and PR, by successfully completing a creative brief, before navigating the expert councils, to secure one of the 24 paid work placements – some of which will be here, at RBH!

-RBH creative directors, Woody and Vinny took their place on the advertising and creative judging panel that included creative directors from the region’s most respected and awarded creative agencies.
-Angel Gibbons, agency partner, put those pursuing a career in marketing through their paces, alongside judges from the NEC Birmingham, Drayton Manor and Free Radio.
+RBH creative directors, Woody and Vinny, took their place on the advertising and creative judging panel that included creative directors from the region’s most respected and awarded creative agencies.
+Those pursuing a career in marketing were also put through their paces by judges from the NEC Birmingham, Drayton Manor and Free Radio.

-Speaking after the event, Woody, Vinny and Angel, all commented: “competitions like this are welcomed and needed as they give students a vital introduction into real agency life.
+Speaking after the event, Woody and Vinny commented: “Competitions like this are welcomed and needed as they give students a vital introduction into real agency life.
 We’re very grateful to Pitch for organising everything and look forward to welcoming the winners soon”.